microbiome/microbiome/vignettes/vignette.md

 This work can be freely used, modified and distributed under the [Two-clause FreeBSD license](http://en.wikipedia.org/wiki/BSD\_licenses).

-Kindly cite the work, if appropriate, as 'Leo Lahti and Jarkko Salojärvi (2013).
+Kindly cite the work, if appropriate, as 'Leo Lahti and Jarkko Salojarvi (2014).
 URL: http://microbiome.github.com'.

 ### References